An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Computational Complexity

-\begin{thm} Our algorithm takes $O(n^2 \log n)$ time and $O(n)$ space. \end{thm} \begin{proof} While each event takes $O(1)$ time on average to be processed, it requires $O(\log n)$ time to be scheduled using a priority queue.
+\begin{theorem} Our algorithm takes $O(n^2 \log n)$ time and $O(n)$ space. \end{theorem} \begin{proof} While each event takes $O(1)$ time on average to be processed, it requires $O(\log n)$ time to be scheduled using a priority queue.
 The overall number of the events is $O(n^2)$, thus the time complexity is $O(n^2 \log n)$.
 There are $O(n)$ intervals in the interval loop at any given time.
-Because at most one event is associated with an interval, there are $O(n)$ events in the event queue at any given time. thus the space complexity is $O(n)$.
+Because at most one event is associated with an interval, there are $O(n)$ events in the event queue at any given time. thus the space complexity is $O(n)$. \end{proof}